LEVELTHEFIELDFUND.ORG

 Black American college SENIORS.

-It provides emergency grants when family support, financial aid, and other funding sources have been exhausted.
+It provides last-dollar grants when family support, financial aid, and other funding sources have been exhausted.

 “Education is the most powerful weapon which you can use to change the world.”